Xenodox7823/FastaViewer/README.md

 # FastaViewer
-A vscode extention for better viewing of .fasta, .faa, .frn, .fa, .fna, and .ffn files along with sequence length and GC % for each sequence available at the status bar.
+A vscode extention for better viewing of .fasta, .faa, .frn, .fa, .fna, and .ffn files along with sequence bp length and GC % for each isolate/strain sequence available at the status bar.
 To install:
 1. Download the latest version of this extention (.vsix).
 2. In VS Code, click extentions, then the triple dot [...] icon.